plaid/account-funding-tutorial/README.md

 Note that we didn't call **/accounts/balance/get** to retrieve initial balance information.
 This is because there are several Plaid products other than Balance (like Identity) that return balance information suitable for establishing an initial balance.
 However, this data is typically updated about once a day and cached data is often returned, making it insufficient for real-time balance checks.
 In addition, **/accounts/balance/get** is billed on a per-request basis, so it's best (i.e., cost effective) to call it only when absolutely necessary.
 For subsequent balance checks in the app, we'll call **/accounts/balance/get** to retrieve the real-time balance.
 We'll provide more detail in a different checkpoint of the tutorial.

+To try this code out, link a bank account in the app – you should see success messages in your console related to the code above.
+The app now retrieves identity and balance information for an account!

 ### Checkpoint 3: Generating a partner processor token

 Next, we'll generate a partner processor token.
 This token will allow us to use Dwolla's API to transfer funds.
-On ~line 202 (after `let fundingSourceUrl = null;`), add the following:
+On ~line 200 (after `let fundingSourceUrl = null;`), add the following:

 ```js
 if (!isProcessor) {